 Tall, dark trees loomed over him, daring him into the silent forest.
 A fierce attraction, a feeling inside of his heart drew him into it.
-He felt like a crane fly, impelled to dart straight for the nearest flame...but there was no flame: beyond the first few rows of pines lay nothing but shadow.
-Dense, heavy, grave, black shadow.
+He felt like a crane fly, impelled to dart straight for the nearest flame...but there was no flame: beyond the first few rows of pines lay nothing but shadows.
+Dense, heavy, grave, black shadows.
 Such a magical mind as his could not have resisted its call, even if he had wanted to.

 Xzindra stared into the wood, his eyes glistening red as rubies, burrowing into the darkness.
 The only lives he observed were those of the plants before him; no animals had been here in a long time.
 All he heard was his nervous breathing.
 Above him, the blood-crimson sky did not shift in colour or brightness as the sun rose over the towering mountains in the east, just as it would not darken as it set.
 Time was always still in this place.

 He lingered for a moment longer.
 Should he proceed?
 Of course not.
 Dragons were not safe alone anywhere in Elothar, least of all in these black woods.
 The Karura could strike at any time, from any place.
 He turned his long neck around and looked back towards the plains.
 They were miles behind him now.
 He had wandered too far from his pack.

 But what was this sensation?
 Some strange desire, an enchantment that he just couldn’t deny was propelling him into the unknown.
 What was it?
 He had to find out.

 He took his first step into the forest--

 --and his scaled legs froze beneath him.
 A high, torturous shriek battered and ravaged and clawed at his ears.
 He shut his eyes tight, his mind burning with alarm, and roared in pain.